Mk V

 The benefits of network synchronization are:

-It is more liable than full-duplex (Mk III) synchronization because there is only one acoustic leg required, and the transponder does not need to hear the transceiver over the acoustic and electrical noise generated by the ROV.
+It is more reliable than full-duplex (Mk III) synchronization because there is only one acoustic leg required, and the transponder does not need to hear the transceiver over the acoustic and electrical noise generated by the ROV.

-It is more convenient and accurate than simplex GPS-clock-based (Mk II) synchronization because neither end needs to be exposed to GPS signals, and there is no clock drift error/
+It is more convenient and accurate than simplex GPS-clock-based (Mk II) synchronization because neither end needs to be exposed to GPS signals, and there is no clock drift error.

 A Mk V receiver communicates with the rest of the system via a power-over-Ethernet (PoE) connection.
 This cable can be up to 50 meters long depending on how well it carries the required DC power.
 Since the Mk V receiver needs to communicate with the transmitter via Ethernet, it is not possible to use the Mk V receiver with a serial or USB connection.